All work

 70%

-Of members on iOS — informed our platform priority and design approach
+Of members on iOS — informed platform priority and design investment

 #1